 But here’s the real game-changer — all of their salads and wraps are only $5.74, and all of their 24-ounce drinks are $1.
 And the menu isn’t confusing like a lot of healthy restaurants.
 It’s very basic and easy to follow for someone who isn’t used to eating those types of food regularly.

 The Salad and Go Experience

 If you’ve driven past Salad and Go, then you’ve probably seen the long lines of cars.
-And I was a bit intimidated by the drive-thru line when I first pulled up.
-Cars filled the two-lane line.
+And I was a bit intimidated by the drive-thru line when I first pulled up, as cars filled the two-lane line.
 But it went insanely fast.
 I got in line at 11:38 a.m. and got my food at 11:52.
 However, there’s a faster option — you can order ahead.
 There’s a little pick-up window next to the drive-thru line where you can run up, get your food and leave.

 The problem many run into with salads is that they tend not to be very filling (at least for me).
 Luckily, the salads fill up a 48-ounce bowl.
 I ended up ordering a caesar salad with grilled chicken, which tends to be pretty high in calories at most places.
 While I’m not one to calorie-count, I found myself shocked when I checked the menu and saw it was only 300 calories.

 Even with low calories, the salad managed to be delicious.
 The lettuce was crisp, and the cherry tomatoes were fresh.
 The chicken was seasoned to perfection — just enough so it didn’t taste like styrofoam but not so much that it was overbearing.
 It also had delicious croutons and cheese.
 The dressings are also made in-house, and it shows.
 The caesar dressing was so good (and only 120 calories).
 I also got their organic iced tea, which was made perfectly — not too sweet and not too bitter.